rubocode/journey/purpose/index.md

 Action requires purpose.
 You have to know what you want.
 If you don’t know what you want, you get to choose to find out or to avoid wanting to find out.
 In the latter case, ignorance becomes the purpose in that instance.

 There is depth to the issue.
 There is purpose in little things and big things.
 Why would you want coffee instead of tea may be a small matter.
 Not knowing whether there is purpose in your life can have dramatic consequences.
+You need to walk into the light from the darkness.

 I joined Buddhist Sunday School when I was in grade 3.
 One of the monks teaching us was Mulleriyawe Chandrasiri Thero.
 One day I asked him what would be the best thing a human can become.
 He said “a Buddha!”
 I didn’t quite know what it encompassed.
 But it was a stretch goal that made everything else including material prosperity a trivial pursuit.